-- Supplementary Explanations Stipulation of Internal Rules for The Company has a management philosophy which provides a basic system of values for determining the propriety of decisions and actions of members of the Respecting the Position of Stakeholders Group.
-As a part of this management philosophy, the Company is committed to Stakeholders applying the "spirit of believing in people, loving people, and serving people" to all the Group's stakeholders, including customers, employees, clients, shareholders/investors, local communities, and the global community, and thereby contributing to the creation of a society in which all people can thrive.
-Implementation of See also Supplementary Principle 3.1.3 for information about the Environmental Activities, CSR Environmental Activities, CSR Activities etc. Activities etc. Development of Policies on The Company promotes the fair and timely disclosure of information in order to Information Provision to foster confidence in the Group and improve the transparency of management.
-Stakeholders The Company also has a policy on compliance-related information disclosure; it aims for such information to be promptly shared internally after being summarized in the General Affairs Division, the department in charge of crisis management, and then proactively disclosed to stakeholders as appropriate.
+Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders The Company has a management philosophy which provides a basic system of values for determining the propriety of decisions and actions of members of the Group.
+As a part of this management philosophy, the Company is committed to applying the "spirit of believing in people, loving people, and serving people" to all the Group's stakeholders, including customers, employees, clients, shareholders/investors, local communities, and the global community, and thereby contributing to the creation of a society in which all people can thrive.
+Initiatives for customers, employees, and business partners are disclosed under "Initiatives for Society and Stakeholders" on the "Sustainability" page of our corporate website.
+Implementation of Environmental Activities, CSR Activities etc. See also Supplementary Principle 3.1.3 for information about the Environmental Activities, CSR Activities etc. Development of Policies on Information Provision to Stakeholders The Company promotes the fair and timely disclosure of information in order to foster confidence in the Group and improve the transparency of management.
+The Company also has a policy on compliance-related information disclosure; it aims for such information to be promptly shared internally after being summarized in the General Affairs Division, the department in charge of crisis management, and then proactively disclosed to stakeholders as appropriate.
 Other Actions to increase diversity The Company has established the Diversity Promotion Office within the Personnel Division.
-This office produces action plans for empowering women in the workplace, helps employees balance their career with parenthood, and provides unisex leadership training to encourage women to develop their professional career and to prepare the next generation of women managers. professional career and to prepare the next generation of women managers.
+This office produces action plans for empowering women in the workplace, helps employees balance their career with parenthood, and provides unisex leadership training to encourage women to develop their professional career and to prepare the next generation of women managers.
 To support working parents, the Company provides flexible working options such as a program of shorter workdays.
 It also offers special inhouse childcare on Sundays and public holidays.
 The Company has promoted flexible working options by introducing a system of telework (work from home) and staggered hours, among other things.

 The President has joined other business leaders in signing the Cabinet Office's "declaration of action" for empowering women in the workplace.
-In 2023, the rate of paid holiday take-up among regular employees was 75.9%. in 2023, the rate of paid horiday take-up among regular employees was 73.57%.
-The Group is conducting enlightenment activities with the target of 100% childcare leave utilization by male employees, (FY2023 acquisition rate: 100%, average days taken: 29 parent company) See also Supplementary Principle 2.4.1 for information about the recruitment of women, foreigners, and mid-career hires to leadership posts (such as manager or officer) and the Company's efforts to promote recruitment of such persons.
+In 2024, the rate of paid holiday take-up among regular employees was 75.4%.
+The Group is conducting enlightenment activities with the target of 100% childcare leave utilization by male employees, (FY2024 acquisition rate: 100%, average days taken: 11 parent company) See also Supplementary Principle 2.4.1 for information about the recruitment of women, foreigners, and mid-career hires to leadership posts (such as manager or officer) and the Company's efforts to promote recruitment of such persons.